illsk1lls/RescueMaker/README.md

 # RescueMaker

-Create and burn a simple recovery USB using resources from your host OS.
+Create and burn a simple password reset USB with any Win10/11 host OS.

 This example makes a bootable password reset USB with WindowsLoginUnlocker.